| Diva Questions & Answers

 need to be replaced after 3 to 5 years.
 Replacements are generally

 inexpensive and readily available.
+Can

 Diva amplifiers be upgraded by changing to better quality components?
+It's

 not so easy.
 Diva amplifiers sound good because every component